Mylesinator/wm_fbla_finance/README.md

 The application was built so that the user could create an account and submit sources of income / expenses with categories and dates (haven't implemented submitting dates quite yet), and monitor how much they're spending or gaining over periods of time.

+To run locally, open the terminal and run `cd /server` then `npm i` and finally `npm run dev`.
+After running just open localhost:3000 in your browser.

 # Design Process